hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 In the top-right navigation, select [Publish > Provider](https://registry.terraform.io/publish/provider) to begin the publishing process.
 Follow the prompts to select the organization and repository you would like to publish.

+#### Webhooks

+Publishing a provider will create a webhook on the GitHub repository subscribed to `release` events.
+Future versions released will notify the Terraform Registry, which will then ingress that version.

+If the webhook is missing or not functioning, you can use the Resync button on the provider settings page.
+First, remove any existing webhooks for registry.terraform.io.
+Then, click the Resync button on the Terraform Registry's provider settings page.
+A new webhook should be created.

 #### Terms of Use

 Anything published to the Terraform Registry is subject to our terms of use.
 A copy of the terms are available for viewing at https://registry.terraform.io/terms